PraxTube/rantoni-assets/README.md

 Deadline: End of 2024

-Fully functioning gameplay, player graphics and 2 enemy graphis, tileset of first area.
+Fully functioning gameplay, player graphics and 2 enemy graphis, tileset of first area (complete tileset) and also some props.
 Art direction should be somewhat dialed in at this point.

+Some key things will still be missing here:

+- No dialogue or story (neither code nor content)
+- No menu's or any UI
+- No sounds
+- No real polish except raw gameplay (and art as much as possible)

 ### MVP (vertical slice)

 Deadline: March 2025

-- Steam page
+- Steam page (private, WIP)
 - Reach out to Anton

 This is all about taking what we have and polishing it to the absolute extreme.
 We aren't going to add much more stuff in terms of content or features, just making sure that what we got is really good.